TEST V NEW ZEALAND, IT20 V INDIA

 That simple ethos – of establishing bonds with people, and showing faith in them – is something which has served the Trust well over the last decade.

-And it is something that they have carried into all of their subsequent projects, from Forget Me Notts’ work with people who have dementia to the YouNG Project’s success in devising rewarding career pathways for young people.
+And it is something that they have carried into all of their subsequent projects, from Healthy Hearts’ work to inspire schoolchildren to follow active lifestyles, to Positive Futures and the YouNG Project’s success in devising rewarding career pathways for young people.

 “Whether it’s a young kid coming to Trent Bridge for the first time and having that ‘wow’ moment, or it’s someone coming to Forget Me Notts saying ‘it’s the first time my husband’s smiled in a week’, so many parts of what we do are rewarding,” he says.